-All submissions are considered by the submissions review committee (made up of Youth Advisory Council members and key City of Melville staff) before public voting.
-If your project meets the funding criteria – which is: Is it safe, legal and in the spirit of the project?, then YES your project will be put up for public voting.
+All submissions are considered at a roundtable meeting before the public voting stage, and is made up of relevant City of Melville staff.
+If your project is in keeping with the ethos of Project Robin Hood and ticks these boxes: Is it safe, legal and in the spirit of the project?, then YES your project will be put up for public voting.
 If we need to contact you for more information or clarity, we will do this prior to the project going up for the community vote.

-Register at www.melvilletalks.com.au/projectrobinhood then you are ready to vote when voting opens on 10 April, 2017.
-We will require your email address, but we promise we won’t spam you, just update you on Project Robin Hood, you can always unsubscribe after if you like.
-One vote per email address.
+Register on Melville Talks and you’ll be ready when voting opens.
+We will require your email address, but we promise we won’t spam you and you can unsubscribe when the project is over if you like.
+It will be one vote per email address.
 We encourage young people to vote too!
-So get the family involved.
+So get the whole family involved.

-- You will be contacted by the Youth Advisory Council in writing advising of your projects’ success.
-This letter will also include a simple ‘contract’.
+You will be contacted by the City of Melville in writing advising of your success.
+This letter will also include a simple contract.

-The voting results will be published on www.melvilletalks.com.au/projectrobinhood website If your group is still keen to pursue the project, contact us and we will assign you an ‘Ombeardsman’ to advise you of other ways to gain funding.
-Or, there is always the next round of funding to consider.
+The voting results will be published on www.melvilletalks.com.au/projectrobinhood4.
+If your group is still keen to pursue the project, contact us and we can provide information about other funding sources.

 We can sometimes offer limited technical advice but it’s far better if you think of ways to use (or expand) your own networks to solve the problem.

 We also strongly suggest you factor in a 5 year maintenance budget in your application.
-Say your picnic bench needs re-varnishing every 6 months, or your nature play needs re-mulching and re-planting, allow for this over a 5 year period.
+Say your picnic bench needs re-varnishing every six months, or your nature play needs re-mulching and re-planting, allow for this over a five year period.